internetofwater/pids.geoconnex.us/docs/contributor/README.md

 File format used to build Docker images.
 Specifies how to package all [Geoconnex components](#geoconnex-components).

 ### [Sitemap](https://www.sitemaps.org/protocol.html)
-An xml document that contains URLs of a Publisher's http endopoints for which JSON-LD documents can be extracted and aggregated.
+An xml document that contains URLs of a Publisher's http endpoints for which JSON-LD documents can be extracted and aggregated.

 ### [Sitemap Index](https://www.sitemaps.org/protocol.html#index)
 An xml document that contains URLs of Publisher specific [sitemaps](#Sitemap).